About The Illinois State Water Survey

 Groundwater Science

-With funding provided by the Illinois-American Water Company, ISWS monitors water levels via a network of observation wells in the Champaign and Urbana region of the Mahomet aquifer system.
-The main purpose of the network is to collect long-term data to study how the aquifer is impacted by large groundwater withdrawals for public, industrial, and irrigation uses.
-This monitoring also helps ISWS scientists uncover how the aquifer is recharged, how it interacts with streams, and how it responds to droughts and floods.
-The monitoring network consists of observation wells screened into the Mahomet aquifer as well as the overlying Glasford sand and gravel aquifer.
+With funding provided by Illinois American Water- Champaign, ISWS monitors water levels at a network of observation wells in the eastern Mahomet aquifer and overlying Glasford aquifer.
+The main purpose of the network is to collect long-term data to study how the aquifer is impacted by large groundwater withdrawals from public, industrial, and irrigation use.
+This monitoring also helps ISWS scientists determine how the aquifer is recharged, how it interacts with streams, and how it responds to droughts and floods.
+The observation well network consists of wells open to the Mahomet aquifer and overlying Glasford aquifer.
+Many of these sites are nested sites, meaning there are Mahomet and Glasford wells located at the same location, allowing vertical gradients to be established.

 The ISWS initiated monitoring water levels in the Mahomet aquifer just west of Champaign in 1953 to help resolve a dispute between the petro-chemical company in Tuscola and the water utility serving Champaign and Urbana.
-In the 1990s, interest in understanding groundwater flow prompted state funding of the Aquifer Assessment Program.
-This monitoring network was greatly expanded in 2007-2009 with funding from Illinois American Water.
-The hydrologic behavior of the Mahomet aquifer is described the water supply planning report Development of an observation well network in the Mahomet Aquifer of East-Central Illinois.
+In the 1990s, interest in understanding groundwater flow prompted state funding of the Aquifer Assessment Program, leading to the Development of an observation well network in the Mahomet Aquifer of East-Central Illinois.
+This monitoring network was greatly expanded in 2007-2009, particularly in Champaign County, with funding from Illinois American Water- Champaign.

 This video shows the daily deviation in groundwater levels from the mean aquifer level at each of the wells monitoring with pressure transducers.
 It shows the response of the aquifer to flooding in Piatt County, irrigation in Champaign County, and pumpage by the city of Decatur in DeWitt County.